 Slips and Falls on the New York Subway

 Of these risks, slipping and falling in a subway station is perhaps one of the most frightening.
-According to a 2016 report from the MTA, there were 168 incidents involving contact with trains, in which 48 people were killed.
+According to a 2016 report from the MTA, there were 168 incidents involving contact with trains.
+In those accidents, 48 people were killed.
 In poorly maintained subway stations, travelers are not only at risk for injury if they slip and fall — they are in danger of being killed.

 - Lack of railing on stairways – In older subway stations, stairway railing may have worn or broken off.
-It is up to the property owner to ensure that all stairways are properly maintained with railing for safety.
+It is up to the property owner to ensure that all stairways are properly maintained with railings for safety.

 Contact a New York Slip and Fall Attorney

 You may be entitled to financial compensation if you or someone close to you has been injured in a slip-and-fall accident in a New York subway station due to another party’s negligence.
 At Hach & Rose, LLP, our knowledgeable New York slip and fall attorneys team will help guide you through the complex legal processes needed to get the financial compensation you deserve.
 As residents of New York and with an office located on Madison Avenue, we know all too well the dangers commuters face when using our subway system.
 We’ll be ready to go to bat for you and help you get the full compensation you’re owed when you call (212) 779-0057 to schedule your free consultation.